cloudposse/atmos/website/docs/integrations/atlantis.md

 - Add the created PAT as a repository or GitHub organization [secret](https://docs.github.com/en/actions/security-guides/encrypted-secrets) with the name [`GITHUB_TOKEN`](https://docs.github.com/en/actions/security-guides/automatic-token-authentication)

-- In your GitHub action, clone the remote repository using the [checkout](https://github.com/actions/checkout) GitHub action
+- In your GitHub Action, clone the remote repository using the [checkout](https://github.com/actions/checkout) GitHub Action

 - Execute `atmos atlantis generate repo-config --affected-only=true --repo-path <path_to_cloned_target_repo>` command with the `--repo-path` flag set to the cloned repository path using the [`GITHUB_WORKSPACE`](https://docs.github.com/en/actions/learn-github-actions/variables) ENV variable (which